 - 1.1 Mission and Values - 1.1.1 Mission of the College of Saint Benedict - 1.1.2 Mission of Saint John's University(1.1.2.1 Mission of the School of Theology-Seminary) - 1.1.3 Coordinate Mission and Values and Vision for the Future - 1.1.4 Undergraduate Learning Goals and Objectives - 1.2 Institutional Structure - 1.2.1 The College of Saint Benedict Organization and Institutional Structure - 1.2.2 Saint John's University Corporate and Institutional Structure - 1.3 Governance and Bylaws - 1.3.1 The College of Saint Benedict General Governance from Bylaws - 1.3.2 Saint John's University General Governance from Statement on the Role of the Corporation, Governance Documents, 1985 - 1.3.3 Faculty Representation to the Board of Trustees of the College of Saint Benedict - 1.3.4 Faculty Representation to the Board of Regents of Saint John's University - 1.3.5 Faculty Representation on Committees of the Boards - 1.4 Faculty Role in Governance - 1.4.1 Faculty Role in the Governance of the College of Saint Benedict - 1.4.2 Faculty Role in the Governance of Saint John's University - 1.5 Administration - 1.5.1 The Presidents - 1.5.2 The Provost for Academic Affairs - 1.5.3 The Dean of the College of Saint Benedict The Dean of Saint John's University - 1.5.4 The Dean of the School of Theology - 1.5.5 Department Chairs

 Appendices to Part I

 - a.
 College of Saint Benedict Organization Chart (available from the Human Resources Office) - b.
-Saint John's University Organization Chart (available from the Human Resources Office) - c.
-Policy on Consensual Romantic or Sexual Relationships Between Faculty Members - d.
-Policy on Consensual Romantic or Sexual Relationships Between Faculty and Students or Staff Members
+Saint John's University Organization Chart (available from the Human Resources Office)

 Part II -- Contractual Policies and Procedures